 The same grace and mercy that we expect to apply to our wrongs is the same grace and mercy we must exhibit to others.
 Forgiveness says because I expect others to forgive me, I can forgive you.

 Take a moment and think of the times you may have hurt someone.
-It could have been purposeful or unintentional, but either way, it results in causing pain to someone else.
+It could have been purposeful or unintentional, but either way, it results in causing pain to another person.
 Unless you are a sociopath, you generally feel sorry about the pain you caused.

-When we do not forgive those who hurt us, we are saying that we don’t need forgiveness for the wrongs we commit.
+When we do not forgive those who wronged us, we are saying that we don’t need forgiveness for the wrongs we commit.
 In reality, we all mess up and hurt one another.

 Extending grace and mercy to the people who hurt you is not a weakness.
 It takes more courage to forgive someone who’s caused you pain than it does to hold onto unforgiveness.